-On 1 June 2015 the Council transferred a number of leisure assets to its leisure joint venture partnership, Sunderland Lifestyle Partnership, with Sports and Leisure Management Ltd.
+On 1 June 2015 the Council transferred several leisure assets to its leisure joint venture partnership, Sunderland Lifestyle Partnership, with Sports and Leisure Management Ltd.

-As these assets were transferred under a long term lease, the Council has written these assets out of its accounts, reducing assets by £52.289m in 2015/2016.
+As these assets were transferred under a long-term lease, the Council has written these assets out of its accounts, reducing assets by £52.289m in 2015/2016.
 Under the accounting requirements applicable to Sunderland Lifestyle Partnership, the Joint Venture has accounted for these assets at the present value of the minimum lease payments.

-In order to comply with the Council's accounting requirements, within the Council's Group Statements, the Council's share of these assets (50%) has been re-instated at a valuation of $\pounds$ 42.341m ( $\pounds$ 22.590m in 2017/2018).
+In order to comply with the Council's accounting requirements, within the Council's Group Statements, the Council's share of these assets (50%) has been re-instated onto the Group Balance Sheet at £40.580m at 31 March 2020 (£42.341m at 31 March 2019).
+The reduction of £1.761m during 2019/2020 related to depreciation charges and is reflected on the Movement in Reserves Statement as an adjustment between the group accounts and the Council's single entity accounts.